ddc-java-10/android-project-proposal-mmorlang/docs/index.md

 ## Summary

 The purpose of this app is to help manage your time whether its in a more relaxful, orgainized, purposeful or productive way.
+By the limitation of screen time distractions.

 ## Intended users